 Barcelona’s oldest and most famous Christmas market has over 280 stalls!
 This is the perfect place to find some of the most unique Christmas trinkets and enjoy some fun festivities like carol singing and nativity scene building.
-La fira de Santa Llúcia is located in front of the Catedral de Barcelona in the Gothic Quarter and is sure to bring you plenty of holiday cheer!
-The 235th edition of this massive outdoor fair will run from November 27th until December 23rd this year.
+La Fira de Santa Llúcia is located in front of the Catedral de Barcelona in the Gothic Quarter and is sure to bring you plenty of holiday cheer!
+The 236th edition of this massive outdoor fair will run from November 25th until December 23rd outside the Barcelona Cathedral.

 Fira de Nadal a la Sagrada Família

 As its name suggests, this Christmas market is located in front of Gaudí’s iconic Sagrada Familía in the Eixample district.
 This traditional Christmas market first opened in 1962 and offers more than 100 stalls that occupy the pavements that surround the square facing the Sagrada Família’s nativity façade.
 The stalls sell Christmas trinkets such as decorations, figures and crafts, as well as traditional food products such as nougat, dried fruit and chorizo.
 This year’s edition runs from 27th November to 23rd December – don’t miss out!

 Fira de Reis a la Gran Via

 Celebrated for the first time in 1877 and also known as ‘Sant Tomàs i Reis’, this is one of Barcelona’s biggest Christmas markets for toys, gifts and sweets.
 As well as this, one of the main characteristics of the Fira de Reis a la Gran Via is the Xurrerias (stalls that sell churros)…what’s not to like?
 Located on Gran Via de les Corts Catalanes between Carrer de Muntaner and Carrer de Calàbria, this festive market runs from the 16th December 2022 to the 6th January 2023.